fpco/terraform-aws-foundation/docs/credstash.md

 ## Setup

 In order to start using `credstash`, KMS Master Key and DynamoDB table need to be created.
-Also, in order to control access to secret store with credstash, we need to use IAM roles and policies.
-All resources are deployed in current region.
+Also, to get access to secrets in the store with credstash, IAM roles and policies ought to be used.

 [credstash-setup](https://github.com/fpco/fpco-terraform-aws/tree/master/tf-modules/credstash-setup) is
 the module that can take care of the whole setup and need to be applied only once.
-This module creates:
+This module creates resources in the current region:

 * DynamoDB table with default value: `credstash-store`
 * KMS Master Key and an alias for it with default value: `alias/credstash`